jonlinca/ACLandR_KMeans/README.md

 ![Scree Plot example of errors](screeplot.png?raw=true)

 For our analysis here, I've chosen 4 as the number of clusters we will want to run for our analysis.
 Four clusters seems to have the biggest bang for buck, and since we only have two variables we're analyzing, seems like a reasonable segment.
+The number of clusters will depend on how many logical groups you think may be embedded in the data, which is also related to the number of features you may give the model to cluster.

 ### Step 4: ACL - Assign the clusters